 Sam graduated from Otago University, Dunedin, New Zealand with a Bachelor of Laws and a Bachelor of Arts (Art History).
-He was admitted as solicitor and barrister to New Zealand Bar in 1996 (non-practising) and became attorney-at-law in the Cayman Islands in 2006.
+He was admitted as solicitor and barrister in New Zealand Bar in 1996 (non-practising) and became attorney-at-law in the Cayman Islands in 2006.

-Sam is the chairman of the Legal and Regulatory Committee of RISA Cayman, as well as a member of the Cayman Islands Law Society, the American Bankruptcy Institute and INSOL International.
+Sam is a former Director of the Recovery and Insolvency Specialists Association of Cayman, as well as a member of the American Bankruptcy Institute and INSOL International.
 He is also one of the Law Society representatives on the Users Committee for the Financial Services Division of the Grand Court.